Hindus for Human Rights

-Hindus for Human Rights (abbr.
-HfHR) is a U.S.-based non-profit advocacy group founded in 2019.
+Hindus for Human Rights (HfHR) is a U.S.-based nonprofit advocacy organization founded in 2019.
+The organization describes its work as rooted in Hindu commitments to pluralism, civil rights, and human rights, and it has been associated with opposition to Hindutva, advocacy for religious minorities in South Asia, anti-caste discrimination campaigns in the United States, immigrant-rights work, interfaith programming, and affiliate activity in the United Kingdom and Australia.

 History

 The organization was founded in the summer of 2019 in the wake of Narendra Modi's re-election as Prime Minister of India.
 It was co-founded by Sunita Viswanath, Raju Rajagopal, Deepak Gupta, Sapthagiri Iyengar, Sunil Sakhalkar, and Punya Upadhyaya.
 Advisory board members of Hindus for Human Rights include Rajmohan Gandhi, T.M.
 Krishna, Martin Macwan, Faisal Khan, Linda Hess, Swara Bhaskar, and Khalid Anis Ansari.
-The UK chapter was founded in the summer of 2023.

 Advocacy

+India

 Hindus for Human Rights has protested against the Howdy Modi rally in 2019 and the Citizenship Amendment Act.
 HfHR has also organized press conferences and webinars in support of former and current activists and political prisoners in India including Sanjiv Bhatt, Umar Khalid, Anand Teltumbde, Sudha Bharadwaj, and the late Father Stan Swamy.

 In April 2022, Hindus for Human Rights compiled a statement asking Hindus around the world to break the "collective silence and speak out" against Hindutva-fuelled hate and violence against Muslims in India.

+United States

+Hindus for Human Rights provides Know Your Rights information and resources for South Asian immigrants in the United States through in-person and virtual trainings at Hindu temples and Indian community centers.

+Since 2023, Hindus for Human Rights has participated in debates over caste discrimination and civil-rights law in the United States.
+The organization supported Seattle's proposal to add caste to the city's anti-discrimination ordinance.
+Seattle later became the first U.S. city to prohibit caste discrimination.
+Hindus for Human Rights also supported California Senate Bill 403, which proposed adding caste as a protected category under California's anti-discrimination laws.
+Although the bill passed the state legislature, it was vetoed by Governor Gavin Newsom.
+In 2023, Hindus for Human Rights and the Indian American Muslim Council launched the Interfaith Harmony Student Fellowship to promote Hindu-Muslim engagement on university campuses.

+In February 2026, Hindus for Human Rights joined a multifaith coalition to sue the Trump Administration for creating a Religious Liberty Commission that excluded non-Christian and non-Jewish participants.
+Additionally, the organization's New York City chapter supported proposed anti-caste legislation.

+On July 27, 2026, US District Judge John Cronan dismissed the lawsuit challenging the creation of Religious Liberty Commission.
+In his dismissal, the judge wrote while the Federal Advisory Committee Act requires "fairly balanced in terms of the points of view represented," the law does not strictly define how that balance must be achieved.
+He also wrote the commission has to be "fairly balanced, not perfectly balanced" and a representative from every denomination does not have to be in it.